Help children in Gaza

 HOW IS UNICEF RESPONDING TO THE CRISIS IN GAZA?

-• Safe water;
+• Safe Water;

 • Essential medical supplies;

-• Hygiene kits;
+• Hygiene Kits;

 • Therapeutic food and nutritional supplements;

-• Mental health and psycho-social support;
+• Mental health and psychosocial support;

-• Emergency supplies like blankets, tarps and tents;
+• Emergency supplies like tarps and tents;

 • Essential vaccines;